Life is chock-full of worry. Indeed, since you made it to living, breathing adulthood, you're probably very good at it by now.

 It began innocently enough in the 1980s or early '90s, with a few mutual funds in your employer's 401(k) plan.
 Then the mid-'90s came and you felt you'd gained enough experience to pick up a few large caps here and there -- probably through a discount broker.
 Finally, the late '90s came and by then you considered yourself a pro, so you felt completely safe hopping willy-nilly into tech, small caps, and Internet stocks.
 But then the reckoning came, and you discovered there was more worrying involved in this whole investing thing than you thought.

 Fair enough, but you'll find value in mistakes only when you learn from them.
-It seems, however, that the subsequent recovery in some of these speculative names in the past two years has led to many investors forgetting the painful lessons of the late '90s and early 2000s.
+It seems, however, that the recovery in some of these speculative names in the past two years has led many investors to forget the painful lessons of the late '90s and early 2000s.

 I can't believe the number of folks I bump into who tell me they're still sitting on piles of Lucent and JDS Uniphase -- apparently waiting for the glory days to return -- particularly since most of them can't even explain exactly what these companies do.

 The huge rally in small-cap stocks that's taken place over the past several years has also led plenty of people to bet as much as 90% of their portfolios on this volatile sector.
 Suffice it to say that none of these folks is standing in the worry-free zone.

 So how do you lower your blood pressure and raise your investing prospects at the same time?
 Going after tried-and-true blue-chip stocks -- namely, blue-chip dividend payers.
 This is the key to lowering risk and making outsized returns over the long haul.

 "Yeah, but Lucent and JDS Uniphase are the blue chips of the tech sector," some say.
 "So what's wrong with them?"
 First, Lucent and JDS Uniphase are not the blue chips of the tech sector -- or any sector for that matter.
 IBM, United Technologies